High Protein Diet

 High protein diets have attracted a lot of attention in recent years.
 The rationale behind high protein diets is that carbohydrates cause swings in blood sugar that can encourage your body to create body fat.
 Complex carbs such as rice and pasta are especially emphasized as easy ways to eat lots of calories that your body will then convert into fat.
 The high protein emphasis of this diet focuses on the consumption of protein and attempts to minimize carbohydrate intake.

-Some high protein foods are:
+Some high protein foods to eat

 chicken